FearDread/gfolio/content/services.md

 <Sep size="12" />

 <Button href="/contact" variant="white" size="sm">
-  Get Free Price Quote
+  Get In Touch Now!
 </Button>

 ---services[0]
-title: Web and Mobile App Design
+title: Full Stack Development
 icon:
   src: /icons/mobile-app.svg
 ---

 <small>
-  Defining the problem, identifying the scope and finally, organizing.
-Et tempor non mollit dolor et do aute voluptate ea ullamco culpa pariatur.
+  Every aspect of the development process is of no stranger to me, and I easily keep up with the latest frameworks and technology on the web.

-    - <strong>Design Strategy</strong>
+    - <strong>Database Design and Management</strong>
-    - <strong>Web and Mobile App Design</strong>
+    - <strong>Hosting and Systems Setup</strong>
-    - <strong>Front-end Development</strong>
+    - <strong>Front-end & Back-end Development</strong>

 </small>